Robotics: What Are Robots? Robotics Definition & Uses.

 Teleoperated robots are semi-autonomous bots that use a wireless network to enable human control from a safe distance.
 These robots usually work in extreme geographical conditions, weather, circumstances, etc. Examples of teleoperated robots are the human-controlled submarines used to fix underwater pipe leaks during the BP oil spill or drones used to detect landmines on a battlefield.

 Augmenting robots, also known as VR robots, either enhance current human capabilities or replace the capabilities a human may have lost.
 The field of robotics for human augmentation is a field where science fiction could become reality very soon, with bots that have the ability to redefine the definition of humanity by making humans faster and stronger.
-Some examples of augmenting robots are robotic prosthetic limbs or exoskeletons used to lift hefty weights.
+Some examples of current augmenting robots are robotic prosthetic limbs or exoskeletons used to lift hefty weights.